 Real user monitoring (RUM)

 Real user monitoring (RUM) data helps observe performance load times.
 RUM reports the data you expect from a speed test like Google Page Speed Insights.
-This includes load times, bugs, and a bunch of page speed, TTI, and first paint glitches.
+This includes load times, bugs, a bunch of page speed, TTI, and first-paint glitches.

 The main advantage of RUM is that it's continuous, helping you establish performance data baselines to compare new traffic and speed.
 It is this comparison that reveals ways to improve website performance and speed.